 But we try to only eat what we grow, in fact, as much as 40% of the wholesome food consumed on campus is grown right here by our students.

 We grow: lettuce, cabbage, carrots, beets, corn, string beans, onions, garlic, tomatoes, Lamb’s Quarter, squash, potatoes, claytonia, rhubarb, asparagus, and assorted herbs including comfrey, mint, echinacea, yarrow, plantain, calendula.

-We are a regenerative campus, so we are very conscientious about inputs and only use compost, manures, and organic matter to condition our soil.
+We are very conscientious about inputs and only use compost, manures, and organic matter to condition our soil.

-Intense soil science, Permaculture, Biodynamics, and water conservation are all part of our goals to “healing the earth” and promote good nutrition as we do our part as caretakers of the earth.
+Intense soil science, Permaculture, Biodynamics, and water conservation are all part of our goals to “heal the earth” and promote good nutrition as we do our part as caretakers of the earth.

 Kombucha, ginger beer (non-alcoholic of course), and kefir are also produced on campus to promote optimal health.